Doctor of Theology: Terminology

 In the academic study of theology, often deeply rooted in the Christian religion, the nomenclature of doctoral degrees varies between Doctor of Theology, Doctor of Philosophy, and Doctor of Sacred Theology.
-However, Doctor of Ministry is generally understood as a professional doctorate, whereas Doctor of Divinity is an academic doctorate in the UK and an honorary doctorate in the USA where it is often awarded as honoris causa.
+However, Doctor of Ministry is generally understood as a professional doctorate, whereas Doctor of Divinity is an academic doctorate in the UK and an honorary doctorate in the US where it is often awarded as honoris causa.

 United States

 In the United States, some of the older theological seminaries began offering the ThD as an equivalent to the research Doctor of Philosophy.
 In Princeton Theological Seminary, for example, this practice was inherited from the German system of education, since the professors involved in establishing the doctoral program were trained in German universities.
 Though the PhD was the doctorate of arts faculties in German universities (called the philosophy faculty in Germany, hence the Ph), Princeton Theological Seminary has since switched to using Doctor of Philosophy as its main designation.
 A similar shift happened at Harvard Divinity School in 2015.
-As of 2024, five Association of Theological Schools accredited schools currently accept students to ThD programs: Duke Divinity School, Kairos University (Evangelical Seminary), Northwest Nazarene University's Graduate School of Theology, Seventh-day Adventist Theological Seminary, and United Theological Seminary.
+As of 2024, five Association of Theological Schools accredited schools currently accept students to ThD programs: Duke Divinity School, Kairos University, Northwest Nazarene University's Graduate School of Theology, Seventh-day Adventist Theological Seminary, and United Theological Seminary.

 Due to the secular push in doctoral studies, some ThD programs have moved to other known accreditation, like the Association for Biblical Higher Education (ABHE), Transnational Association of Christian Colleges and Schools (TRACS), or The Council of Private Colleges of America (CPCA).